ray-project/ray/doc/source/train/deepspeed.rst

 Ray :class:`~ray.train.torch.TorchTrainer` can help you easily distribute your DeepSpeed training over a Ray Cluster.
 Simply put all your existing training logics into a training function, then launch a TorchTrainer.

-To run DeepSpeed with pure PyTorch, you **don't need to** provide any additional Ray Train utilities like :meth:`~ray.train.torch.prepare_model` or :meth:`~ray.train.torch.prepare_data_loader` in your training funciton.
-Instead, keep using `deepspeed.initialize() <https://deepspeed.readthedocs.io/en/latest/initialize.html>`_ as usual to prepare everything for distributed training.

 Below is a simple example of ZeRO-3 training with DeepSpeed only.

 .. dropdown:: Code example